Cryptographic Choreographies: Automation of the Projection

-We give now an overview of the mechanization for a representative algebraic theory; most details are found in Appendix~\ref{app:mech}.
+We give now an overview of algorithms for the algebraic problems underlying the projection semantics, for a representative algebraic theory. \confver{ We here omit most details and all the proofs; these can be found in the extended version at \placeholder. } \extver{ This section provides a simplified version, omitting many of details, which can be found in Appendix~\ref{app:mech}.
+We have included brief explanations of the correspondence between the results here and the results in the appendix. }

 To implement the projection of Section~\ref{sec:projection}, one must be able to do the following: \begin{itemize} \item (\textit{word problem}) Given two terms $s$ and $t$, check if $s \algeq t$. \item (\textit{recipe composition}) Given a set of frame-term pairs $\{(F_1,t_1),\ldots,(F_n,t_n)\}$, decide if there is a recipe $r$ so $F_1(r) \algeq t_1 \land \ldots \land F_n(r) \algeq t_n$, and return it if so. \item (\textit{complete set of checks}) Given a frame $F$ calculate a complete set of checks, i.e., a finite set of checks that implies all checks that can be made at all. \end{itemize}

-In this section we will demonstrate how to do this for a particular cryptographic model with Diffie-Hellman keys, symmetric encryption, and asymmetric encryption.
-We assume that for all destructors we have a corresponding verifier that can be used to check whether decryption would succeed.
+The projection semantics are defined to be agnostic to the precise algebraic theory, and in general these problems are not recursively computable.
+There are, however, practical theories of cryptographic operators for which we can solve these problems.
+In this section, we demonstrate this by giving procedures for a particular cryptographic model with Diffie-Hellman keys, symmetric encryption, and asymmetric encryption.
+We assume that for all destructors we have a corresponding verifier that can be used to check whether the destructor would succeed.